fixie-ai/ai-jsx/packages/docs/docs/tutorials/sidekickTutorial/part5-genUI.md

 ## Standard GenUI Components

-The standard Sidekick UI renderer understands how to use three MDX components:
+The standard Sidekick UI renderer understands how to use two MDX components:

-- `<Card>` - A card with a header, some contents, and an optional more detail link.
 - `<Citation>` - A citation that includes a title and a link.
 - `<NextStepsButton>` - A button that, when pressed, sends the contents of the button text as the next query to the Sidekick.